 Compressor 1 and 2 both have their own relay outlets to start/stop separate frequency converters, for example of type VLT.
-Both frequency converters use the same analog output signal AO which is connected to the frequency converters' analog signal input.
+Both frequency converters use the same analog output signal AO which is connected to the frequency converters' analog signal input (they can, however, be configured to run individual signals).
 The relay outputs will start and stop the frequency converter and the analog signal will indicate the speed.